-These gorgeous trees start blooming in winters (bangalore winters) and seem to shed all their leaves.
-Infact, they bloom in three different colors – a very deep pink (magenta), bright yellow and the soft pink.
-The Yellow and pink flowers are in season now, rendering the sidewalks carpeted in pink blossoms.
+These gorgeous trees start blooming in winters (Bangalore winters) and seem to shed all their leaves.
+Infact, they bloom in three different colors – magenta, bright yellow and the soft pink.
+The latter two are in season now, rendering the sidewalks carpeted in pink blossoms.

 As one stands under a tree, it seems to shed a few of its blossoms every second or so; these float down gently and cover every thing from parked cars, to nariyal pani stands and vegetable stalls.
 I loved the sight of these softly falling blossoms; its as if time stands still to allow them to drift down slowly – ever so slowly, down onto the earth.

 I woke up early today to photograph some of them in their glory as their life is very short and soon these will be covered with leaves after shedding all the flowers.
 I missed out on the flowering of the magenta ones as their season was very short.
 But these I can share with you all.